MEKlique/More-about-what-you-looked-up/README.md

-# More-about-the-papers
+# Notes
 Code and data supporting my publications.
 This is a file listing organized by publication, with a short description of each file.

+Submission to CMCL Feb 2025:
+CollectedAnnotations

 Publication:
-Information Techniques Expand to Natural Language Processing, submitted to Submitted to the Recent Advances in Information Fusion Special Issue in August, 2021
+None, August, 2021

 Files: